 - 3.1 Introduction

 - 3.2 Learning Outcomes

 - 3.3 Some outstanding Hausa Rulers

 - 3.3.1 Some outstanding Hausa Rulers

-- 3.3.2 Kotal Kanta of Kebbi (1510- 45)
+- 3.3.2 Kotal Kanta of Kebbi (1510-45)

 - 3.3.3 Queen Amina of Zaria

 - 3.4 Summary

 - 3.5 References/Further Readings/Web Resources

-- 3.6 Possible Answers to Self-Assessment Exercise(s) within the content
+- 3.6 Possible Answers to Self-Assessment Exercise(s)

-Discuss the contribution of some outstanding rulers of the Hausa and the Fulani Empire.

-Analyse the nature of the traditional administration of Hausa and the Fulani Empire.
-Demonstrate your knowledge of the main causes and course of the Jihad (Holy War).
-Evaluate the Consequences of the Fulani Conquest of Hausaland
+- discuss the contribution of some outstanding rulers of the Hausa and the Fulani Empire. - analyse the nature of the traditional administration of Hausa and the Fulani Empire. - demonstrate your knowledge of the main causes and course of the Jihad (Holy War). - evaluate the Consequences of the Fulani Conquest of Hausaland

-2.3 3.3 Some Outstanding Hausa Rulers
+3.3 Some Outstanding Hausa Rulers